-When an individual seeks treatment at a medical facility, they expect to receive the highest level of care and respect possible.
+When patients seek treatment at a medical facility, they expect to receive the highest level of care and respect possible.
 That includes being kept safe before and after their treatment.
 However, while under the care of healthcare professionals, accidents occur.
 Unfortunately, it is not uncommon for someone to sustain injuries due to an inpatient fall while being treated in a healthcare facility.

 The Agency for Healthcare Research and Quality (AHRQ) estimates that around 700,000 to 1 million hospitalized patients suffer falls every year.
-These falls often lead to serious injuries.
+These falls can lead to serious, or even fatal, injuries.
 In fact, studies have shown a link between the immobility caused by a broken hip (even reparable hips) and death in elderly patients.
-As you can see, inpatient falls are serious matters, but do these falls constitute medical malpractice?

 Common Inpatient Fall Injuries

-Due to the nature of these falls, a host of things can occur.
-Often, these patients are in vulnerable states because of the treatment they have or are receiving.
+Inpatient falls can happen under a variety of circumstances.
+Often, patients who suffer inpatient falls are in vulnerable states because of the treatment they have received..
 The traumatic impact of inpatient falls can lead to severe outcomes.

 Some of the most common injuries sustained in these accidents include: